Proxy Voting Guidelines

 Routine and Non-Routine matters

 On routine matters, proxies will typically be voted with management.
-For securities to be held in the Portfolios the portfolio manager(s) will generally have a constructive view of management strategy and corporate governance, otherwise a Portfolio will not own or maintain a position in the securities of that issuer.
+For securities to be held in the Portfolios the portfolio management team will generally have a constructive view of management strategy and corporate governance, otherwise a Portfolio will not own or maintain a position in the securities of that issuer.
 Examples of routine business applicable to an issuer are: voting on the size, nomination and election of the board of directors, and the appointment of auditors.
-However, in some instances portfolio managers may still vote against management on routine matters, where it is believed to be in the interest of security holders.
+However, in some instances votes may be against management on routine matters, where it is believed to be in the interest of security holders.

-Special or non-routine matters are brought to the attention of the portfolio manager(s) of the applicable Portfolio, and, after assessment, the portfolio manager(s) will direct that such matters be voted in a way that he or she believes will better protect or enhance the value of the investment for the Portfolio.
+Special or non-routine matters are highlighted and, after assessment, the portfolio management team will direct that such matters be voted in a way that they believe will better protect or enhance the value of the investment for the Portfolio.
 Without limiting the generality of the foregoing, examples of special or non-routine business are: stock-based compensation plans, executive severance compensation arrangements, ESG related issues, shareholders rights plans, corporate restructuring plans, going private transactions in connection with leveraged buyouts, lock-up arrangements, crown jewel defenses, supermajority approval proposals, and stakeholder or shareholder proposals.

 1832 will not vote proxies received for issuers of portfolio securities which are no longer held in a Portfolio.